daizutabi/ivory/docs/quickstart.md

 $ pip install ivory
 ~~~

-## Using an Ivory Client
+## Ivory Client

 Ivory has the `Client` class that manages the workflow of machine learning.
 Let's create your first `Client` instance.
 In this quickstart, we are working with examples under the `examples` directory.
+Pass `examples` to the first argument of `ivory.create_client()`:

 ```python hide
 import os